Michelin-starred dim sum, famous for addictive baked BBQ pork buns & casual eats. A must-try for authentic Chinese flavors.

-Customers generally praise the restaurant's dim sum, with a particular highlight being the baked bbq pork buns, which are frequently recommended.
-However, some feedback suggests that other menu items may not be as consistently impressive.
+Customers generally praise the restaurant for its authentic dim sum, with particular acclaim for the baked BBQ pork buns.
+Some reviews suggest that while the buns are exceptional, other menu items may not be as strong.

 Important Note